Ben Affleck Grilled By Stephen Colbert Over Groping Allegations, Rose McGowan’s Claims, And Harvey Weinstein

 “I certainly don’t think she’s lying or making it up,” he continued.
 “It’s just the kind of thing that we have to as men, I think, as we become more aware of this, be really, really mindful of our behavior and hold ourselves accountable and say, ‘If I was ever part of the problem, I want to change.
 I want to be part of the solution,’ and to not shy away from these uncomfortable or awkward or strange encounters that we might’ve had where we were sort of navigating and not knowing.”

-Stephen Colbert, however, didn’t mention the other groping allegations made against Affleck, One such allegation was made by Annamarie Tendler, who claimed that the actor touched her inappropriately during a Golden Globes party in 2014.
-Tendler asked the actor for an apology but didn’t get a response.
+Stephen Colbert, however, didn’t mention the other groping allegations made against Affleck.
+One such allegation was made by Annamarie Tendler, who claimed that the actor touched her inappropriately during a Golden Globes party in 2014.
+Tendler asked the actor for an apology, but didn’t get a response.

 Ben Affleck apologized to Hilarie Burton for groping her during an episode of ‘TRL': https://t.co/MeWWoVnqL1